SkyrilHD/Dell-Exx50-Hackintosh/README.md

 If you want Continuity features: Buy a Broadcom card on eBay or your trusted website.
 You can check the Dortania buyers guide to see which card is the better option: [Link](https://dortania.github.io/Wireless-Buyers-Guide/)

-## OTA from Monterey to Sonoma
+## OTA from Monterey to Sequoia

-Since v5.0 installing Sonoma via OTA should be very easy.
-Replace your Monterey EFI with Sonoma and boot as usual.
+Since v5.0 installing Sequoia via OTA should be very easy.
+Replace your Monterey EFI with Sequoia and boot as usual.
 Open 'System Preferences' and go to 'Software Update'.
-Download macOS Sonoma and proceed with the installation as a normal update.
+Download macOS Sequoia and proceed with the installation as a normal update.
 After update, run OpenCore Legacy Patcher to fix GPU acceleration.
 Here's a little [guide](#GPU-acceleration-on-Ventura-and-newer) you can follow.
-Keep in mind that replacing Monterey EFI with Sonoma drops AirportItlwm support on Monterey!
-If you want to upgrade to Sonoma over WiFi, replace the Sonoma version of AirportItlwm with a Monterey version.
-After the update, you need to roll back the currently version of AirportItlwm to add WiFi support on Sonoma.
+Keep in mind that replacing Monterey EFI with Sequoia drops AirportItlwm support on Monterey!
+If you want to upgrade to Sequoia over WiFi, replace the Sequoia version of AirportItlwm with a Monterey version.
+After the update, you need to roll back the currently version of AirportItlwm to add WiFi support on Sequoia.
 The same applies to Ventura.

 ## Permission Issues with Applications